GARLC/garlc.github.com/convention-2013.md

 We humbly request your attendance and ask you to [register now][3].

+This is an important event, where you can join your fellow liberty fighters in paving the pathway to Liberty in our fair state for years to come.

 </div>

 <iframe class="span6" width="100%" height="350" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="https://maps.google.com/maps?cid=873884944616720550&amp;output=embed"></iframe>